 Offering islanders a realistic way to get on the property ladder

-What is the GHA partial ownership scheme?
+What is partial ownership?

 How does the partial ownership scheme work?